worldcoin/world-id-example-airdrop/README.md

 ## Deployment

 First, you'll need a contract that adheres to the [ISemaphore](./src/interfaces/ISemaphore.sol) interface to manage the zero-knowledge groups.
 If you don't have any special requirements, you can use [this one](./src/Semaphore.sol).
 Next, you'll need to create a Semaphore group (`Semaphore.createGroup(YOUR_GROUP_ID, 20, 0)` should do the trick).
 You'll also need an address that holds the tokens to be airdropped (remember to grant access to the airdrop contract after deployment by calling `ERC20.approve(AIRDROP_CONTRACT_ADDRESS, A_VERY_HIGH_NUMBER)`).
-Finally, deploy the `SemaphoreAirdrop` contract with the Semaphore contract address, the group id, the address of your ERC20 token, the address of the holder, and the amount of tokens to give to each claimer.
+Finally, deploy the `WorldIDAirdrop` contract with the Semaphore contract address, the group id, the address of your ERC20 token, the address of the holder, and the amount of tokens to give to each claimer.

 ## Usage

 Since only members of a group can claim the airdrop, you'll need to add some entries to your Semaphore group first.
 End-users will need to generate an identity commitment (which can be done through the [@zk-kit/identity](https://github.com/appliedzkp/zk-kit/tree/main/packages/identity) or [semaphore-rs](https://github.com/worldcoin/semaphore-rs) SDKs).
 Once they have one, you can add it to the group by calling `Semaphore.addMember(YOUR_GROUP_ID, IDENTITY_COMMITMENT)`.

 Once users have identities included on the configured group, they should generate a nullifier hash and a proof for it (which can be done through the [@zk-kit/protocols](https://github.com/appliedzkp/zk-kit/tree/main/packages/protocols) or [semaphore-rs](https://github.com/worldcoin/semaphore-rs) SDKs, using the address who will receive the tokens as the signal).
-Once they have both, they can claim the aidrop by calling `SemaphoreAirdrop.claim(RECEIVER_ADDRESS, NULLIFIER_HASH, SOLIDITY_ENCODED_PROOF)`.
+Once they have both, they can claim the aidrop by calling `WorldIDAirdrop.claim(RECEIVER_ADDRESS, NULLIFIER_HASH, SOLIDITY_ENCODED_PROOF)`.

-You can see the complete flow in action on the [SemaphoreAirdrop tests](./src/test/SemaphoreAirdrop.t.sol).
+You can see the complete flow in action on the [WorldIDAirdrop tests](./src/test/WorldIDAirdrop.t.sol).

 ## Usage with Worldcoin

 Worldcoin will maintain a Semaphore instance with a group for all the people that have onboarded to the protocol.
-Once the insance is deployed, we'll provide information here so you can point your `SemaphoreAirdrop` instances to it, ensuring only unique humans can claim your airdrop.
+Once the insance is deployed, we'll provide information here so you can point your `WorldIDAirdrop` instances to it, ensuring only unique humans can claim your airdrop.

 ## Development